Demomaker/JFrameGameTemplate/README.md

 # JFrameGameTemplate
-A template for JFrame games
+A template for JFrame games based on the SimpleJavaGameEngine